esimov/pigo/README.md

 ### Facial landmark points detection

-**v1.3.0** marks a new milestone in the library evolution, since it's capable of facial landmark points detection.
+**v1.3.0** marks a new milestone in the library evolution, being able for facial landmark points detection.
 The implementation is based on [Fast Localization of Facial Landmark Points](https://arxiv.org/pdf/1403.6888.pdf).

 Check out this example for a realtime demo: https://github.com/esimov/pigo/tree/master/examples/facial_landmark